Sirui830/cite-helper/README.md

 [![Status](https://img.shields.io/badge/status-beta-orange.svg)](https://github.com/Sirui830/cite-helper/releases)

 > Sentence-level citation retrieval over a folder of academic PDFs.
-> Find the right verbatim quote in your reference library, in <1 second.
+> Find candidate verbatim quotes from your indexed PDF library without
+> manually scrolling through papers.

 You write a sentence in your draft. cite-helper returns the most semantically similar sentences from your PDF library, with paper and